 1 9 5 1 – 1 9 8 6 (USA)

-1004 x 30 minute episodes
+9,130 x 15/30 minute episodes

-The series was a top-rated show for its first 25 years, but its ratings eventually declined and CBS cancelled it in 1982.
+The series was a top-rated show for its first 25 years, but its ratings eventually declined, and CBS cancelled it in 1982.

 Joanne Gardner Barron Tate Vincente Tourneur